What is an Internet Camera (Also Known as a Webcam)?

 Do I Have to Purchase Additional Software to Use My Internet Camera?

-This can vary by camera.
+Whether outside software is necessary will vary bycamera brand.
 Most will come with whatever software is required to configure and view your camera, and usually include recording software.
 Some may also include more advanced software features, like multiple camera viewing and text/email motion alerts.

 If the camera you purchased does not include the features you want, there are many NVR programs available for purchase that can add these and other capabilities.